What is Double Eyelid Surgery?

 Full Incision Technique

-The full incision or ‘open’ technique is suited for patients with excess skin and fat in the upper eyelid.
+The full incision or ‘open’ technique is best suited for patients with excess skin and fat in the upper eyelid.
 The incision extends most of the length of the new supratarsal crease, allowing the plastic surgeon to excise skin and fat and perform ptosis correction if necessary.
 This is a versatile technique that allows for the greatest degree of adjustment.
-Although it does leave a scar, it is usually not overly obtrustive.
+Although it does leave a scar, it is usually not overly obtrusive.

 Partial Incision Technique